-Revenue for the three months ended September 30, 2013 increased 9% to \$275.1 million compared to the three months ended September 30, 2012 due to increases in sales across our product and service offerings.
-The number of consolidated unique active customers increased by 8% to 17.1 million, supported by strong retained customer activity which contributed positively to our 9% reported revenue growth.
-The North American business continued to deliver solid performance with 15% constant-currency revenue growth, leveraging successful programs to drive customer value that we started two years ago.
-Our European business delivered results in line with our expectations at 2% constant-currency growth during the quarter ended September 30, 2013, as compared to the prior comparative period.
-We continue to expect our fiscal 2014 European revenue growth rate to remain below our historical trends as we work to improve our value proposition and certain marketing execution issues in the region.
-Most of World constant-currency growth declined to 2% from 29%, because we have reached relative maturity in certain markets that currently comprise a majority of the region's revenue activity, and in addition we are implementing changes to our customer value proposition that we believe will generate higher revenues in the long term but that create pressure on growth in the near term
+Revenue for the six months ended December 31, 2013 increased 8% to \$645.9 million compared to the six months ended December 31, 2012 due to increases in sales across our product and service offerings.
+The number of consolidated unique active customers increased by 2% to 16.9 million, supported by strong customer retention which contributed positively to our 8% reported revenue growth.
+The North American business continued to deliver solid performance with 14% constant-currency revenue growth, leveraging successful programs to drive customer value that we started two years ago.
+During the six months ended December 31, 2013, our European business experienced a 1% decline in constant-currency revenue as we continue to execute marketing improvement initiatives.
+Most of World constant-currency revenue grew 4% as compared to the prior period.
+We are implementing changes to our global customer value proposition that we believe will generate higher revenues in the long-term but that create pressure on growth in the near term.

 We monitor unique active customers and average bookings per unique active customer on a trailing twelve-month, or TTM, basis.
-We have historically reported these metrics for our Vistaprint-branded business only; however, we are now including the Albumprinter and Webs activity since their respective acquisition dates.
-We have revised the September 30, 2012 information and presented it on a consolidated basis for comparative purposes.
-The following table summarizes our consolidated operational revenue metrics for the three months ended September 30, 2013 and 2012:
+We have historically reported these metrics for our Vistaprint-branded business only; however, in fiscal 2014 we began including the Albumprinter and Webs activity since their respective acquisition dates.
+We have revised the December 31, 2012 information and presented it on a consolidated basis for comparative purposes.
+The following table summarizes our consolidated operational revenue metrics for the period ended December 31, 2013 and 2012:

-TTM Ended September 30,

-2013 2012 (1) % Increase/(Decrease)

-Unique active customers 17.1 million 15.8 million 8%

-New customers 10.4 million 10.1 million 3%

-Retained customers 6.7 million 5.7 million 18%

-Average bookings per unique active customer \$ 70 ) \$ 67 4%

-New customers \$ 52 2 \$ 50 4%

-Retained customers \$ 98 3 \$ 97 1%
+TTM Ended December 31, 2013 2012 % Increase/(Decrease) Unique active customers 16.9 million 16.6 million 2 % 10.0 million 10.5 million New customers (5)% Retained customers 6.9 million 6.1 million 13 % Average bookings per unique active customer \$ 72 67 7 % \$ \$ New customers 53 50 6 % \$ Retained customers \$ 96 100 4 %